shiv-aay/facebook-b-day-wisher/README.md

 ## Run

-Just run the script using python in powershell or in terminal like:
+Just run the script using python in powershell or in terminal like this:

 ```
 python facebook_automatic_birthday_wish.py